Degree of Transportation

 Stern (1995) describes a climax in a story as the key turning point to which a narrative and emotional construction leads with use of a crescendo.
 This crescendo can be created by use of obstacles that the characters encounter or emotional modulation as the narrative unravel (Bertelsen, 2011).
 Van Laer (2018) also indicates that background music has an important role in creating a feeling of suspense and is therefore a tool to create a crescendo building up to the climax of a narrative

-In the McDonald’s advertisement are no substantial obstacles present, except of the search for the car keys, getting the car running again, and paying a visit while taking measurements in account.
+In the McDonald’s advertisement are no substantial obstacles present, except of the search for the car keys, getting the car running again, paying a visit while taking measurements in account an dealing with loneliness in the beginning of the advertisement.
 All of these obstacles were quickly overcome by the main character.

 Looking at the emotional modulation as the advertisement continues, the contrast between the facial expression of the grandparents in the beginning of the story compared with the end can be seen as a crescendo (see image below).
 Although the comparison between the beginning and end gives a clear contrast, the development of this concrete example lasts only seven seconds as mentioned in 2.2 Imaginable plot.